 Accounting Estimates - The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, and expenses.
 Examples include estimates of loss contingencies and product life cycles, and assumptions such as the elements comprising a software arrangement, including the distinction between upgrades/enhancements and new products; and when technological feasibility is achieved for our products.
-The Balance Sheet items that are significantly impacted by estimates include the contingencies related to the collectability of accounts receivable, the useful lives of fixed assets and the associated depreciation expense thereupon, the valuation of tax losses and credits.
-In addition, we use assumptions to estimate the fair value of stock-based compensation.
+The Balance Sheet items that are significantly impacted by estimates include the contingencies related to the collectability of accounts receivable, the useful lives of fixed assets and the associated depreciation expense thereupon, and the valuation of tax losses and credits.
+In addition, we use assumptions to estimate the fair value of stockbased compensation.
 Actual results may differ from management's estimates and assumptions.

-Fair Value of Financial Instruments - The carrying amount of cash, cash equivalents, accounts receivable, notes receivable, accounts payable, and accrued liabilities are considered representative of their respective fair values because of the short-term nature of those instruments.
+Fair Value of Financial Instruments - The carrying amount of cash, cash equivalents, accounts receivable, accounts payable, and accrued liabilities are considered representative of their respective fair values because of the short-term nature of those instruments.

 Revenue Recognition - Revenue from sales of software licenses sold through direct and indirect channels, which do not contain multiple elements, are recognized upon shipment of the related product, if the requirements of Statement of Position ("SOP") 97-2, as amended, are met.
 If the requirements of SOP 97-2, including evidence of an arrangement, delivery, fixed or determinable fee, collectability or vendor specific evidence about the fair value of an element are not met at the date of shipment, revenue is not recognized until such elements are known or resolved.
-Software license revenue for arrangements to deliver unspecified additional software products in the future is recognized ratably over the term of the arrangement, beginning with the initial shipment.
+Customer support services, or maintenance revenues, include post-contract support and the rights to unspecified upgrades and enhancements.
+Vendor specific objective evidence ("VSOE") of fair value for customer support is determined by reference to the price the company's customer's pay for such element when sold separately; that is, the renewal rates offered to customers.
 Revenue from post-contract customer support is recognized ratably over the term of the contract.
 Revenue from professional services is recognized when such services are delivered and accepted by the customer.
+When a software sales arrangement requires professional services related to significant production, modification or customization of software, or when a customer considers our professional services essential to the functionality of the software product, we follow the guidance in Statement of Position 81-1, Accounting for Performance of Construction-Type and Certain Production-Type Contracts.
+In these arrangements, revenue is recognized based on predetermined milestone objectives required to complete the project, under the guidance of SOP 81-1.
+Any expected losses on contracts in progress are recorded in the period in which the losses become probable and reasonably estimable.

 Deferred Revenue - Deferred revenue represents customer billings, paid either upfront or annually at the beginning of each billing period, which are accounted for as subscriptions with revenue recognized ratably over the billing coverage period.
-For certain other licensing arrangements revenue attributable to undelivered elements, including free post-delivery telephone support and the right to receive unspecified upgrades/enhancements on our software on a when-and-if-available basis, is based upon the sales price of those elements when sold separately and is recognized ratably on a straight-line basis over the term of the agreement.
-Historically, the percentage of revenue recorded as unearned due to undelivered elements generally ranged from approximately 8% to 18% of the sales price of the software.
+For certain other licensing arrangements revenue attributable to undelivered elements, including post contract customer support which typically includes telephone support and the right to receive unspecified upgrades/enhancements on our software on a when-and-if-available basis, is based upon the sales price of those elements when sold separately and is recognized ratably on a straight-line basis over the term of the agreement